kairen/kube-ansible/README.md

          CNI: calico, Binding iface: eth1
 Start deploying?(y):
 ```
-> * Check latest vagrant image box interface(default binding `enp0s8`).
-> * Use libvirt provider as `sudo ./tools/setup -p libvirt -i eth1`.
+> * Use `sudo ./tools/setup -p libvirt -i eth1` command to setup libvirt provider .

-The default cluster using 'RBAC', so you need add permission to access API:
+If you want to access API you need to create RBAC object define the permission of role.
+For example using  `cluster-admin` role:
 ```sh
 $ kubectl create clusterrolebinding open-api --clusterrole=cluster-admin --user=system:anonymous
 ```